lefterisk/portfolio/README.md

 Tech stack used:
 * npm for server dependencies (Gulp, Bower etc)
-* Bower for client dependencies
+* Bower for frontend dependencies
 * Gulp for compiling all vendor dependencies, app code, scss files etc

 The building process is run by gulp.
 The gulp file `gulpfile.js` contains distinctive tasks such as: